FAUST (programming language)

-FAUST (Functional AUdio STream) is a domain-specific purely functional programming language for implementing signal processing algorithms in the form of libraries, audio plug-ins, or standalone applications.
+FAUST (Functional AUdio STream) is a domain-specific purely functional, text-based visual programming language for implementing signal processing algorithms in the form of libraries, audio plug-ins, or standalone applications.
 A FAUST program denotes a signal processor: a mathematical function that is applied to some input signal and then fed out.
+It is free and open-source software released with a GNU General Public License (GPL).

 Overview

 The FAUST programming model combines a functional programming approach with a block diagram syntax: